PasqualeMainolfi/CoursesHub/COURSES/COME06/AudioAndMusicInformationProcessingForTheInternetAndMobilCommunication/SYLLABUS_AND_TOOLS.md

 - Progettare e sviluppare applicazioni complete per lo streaming audio-video in real-time.

 🇬🇧 The goal of the course is to explore technologies for manipulating audio-video information for the web and mobile systems.
-Students will grasp fundamental concepts related to multimedia streaming, delve into common audio and video formats, study codecs and compression techniques, learn to utilize FFMPEG (a powerful open-source tool for real-time capture and conversion), and develop custom applications for stream management.
+Students will grasp fundamental concepts related to multimedia streaming, delve into common audio and video formats, study codecs and compression techniques, learn to utilize FFMPEG (a powerful open-source tool for real-time capture and conversion), Jacktrip (to transmit audio streams over the network without loss of information and with near-zero latency) and develop custom applications for stream management.
 They will also handle patches for real-time network interaction in Csound and/or Max/MSP using socket send/receive.
-In the practical part of the course, students will have the opportunity to apply their skills by using FFMPEG commands and creating custom applications.
+In the practical part of the course, students will have the opportunity to apply their skills by using FFMPEG and Jacktrip commands and creating custom applications.
 They will be encouraged to employ frameworks or libraries for intuitive user interfaces and will be guided in developing scripts in Python, Csound or Max/MSP for real-time coding control and management.
-All of this is aimed at providing students with a solid understanding of principles and practices related to audio-video streaming and how to efficiently and professionally manage multimedia streams using FFMPEG, Python, Csound, or Max/MSP as key tools.
+All of this is aimed at providing students with a solid understanding of principles and practices related to audio-video streaming and how to efficiently and professionally manage multimedia streams using FFMPEG, Jacktrip, Python, Csound, or Max/MSP as key tools.

 Specifically: